·

 • Consume a diverse range of whole plant-based foods to nourish the microbiome.

-• Consume a variety of nourishing animal products that carry crucial fat-soluble vitamins through the digestive tract.
+• Consume a variety of nourishing, high-quality animal products or plant fats that carry crucial fat-soluble vitamins through the digestive tract.

 • Avoid inflammatory foods that disrupt gut integrity.
-Notably, these foods will vary based on individual immune responses and gut health status and may change as the overall metabolic state improves.
+These foods will vary based on individual immune responses and gut health status and may change as the overall metabolic state improves.
+For example, my ability to digest dairy significantly improved when I got my metabolism to maintain a higher-calorie range.

 Hormone Balance